Navid200/xDrip/docs/Ascending-volume-profile.md

 ![](./Alerts/images/AscendingVolume.png)

-\* The volume reaches maximum (100%) on the next reading if the next reading does not trigger another alert or does not result in the current alert ending.
-The sound and vibration end as soon as the alert is snoozed.
+The vibration is independent of the delay ascending setting.
+The medium and high volumes correspond to the values of 0.7 and 1 in the graph.
+As soon as the alert is snoozed, both sound and vibration terminate.

 The "Delay Ascending Volume" setting is on the following page.
 Settings &#8722;> Alarms and Alerts &#8722;> Glucose Alerts Settings